rohilthopu/pdb-django/README.md

 The site provides access to Guerrilla Dungeons, Monsters, and Dungeon information.

 This site is meant to be a side resource to the mobile app, as the main goal is to just provide API access to my mobile app, [PAD DB (iOS)](https://github.com/rohilthopu/pdb-swift).

-Having a web interface helps me more easily visualize what the data currently looks like and helps me find errors in my code.
+I am currently rewriting the frontend using ReactJS with the goal of leaving this for my API only.